RaffaeleCrocco/fundamental-of-robotic/README.md

   ```
   rosrun ur5_gazebo vision.py
   ```
-You can spawn random legos in random position using the spawner script
+You can spawn random legos in random position using the spawner_1 or spawner_2 script

   ```
-  ./spawner/spawner_1.py
+  ./spawner/spawner_1.py # Spawn only one random block at the time
+  ./spawner/spawner_2.py # Spawn all 11 blocks at the same time
   ```

 After you spawned lego blocks you can tell the ur5 to pick them up